 The First Investor has nominated Mr. Cohen, Ms. Mathews-Spradlin and Mr. Gilbert.
-Mr. Shoghi has been nominated by the Second Investor and Mr. Paterson has been nominated by the Fourth Investor.
+Mr. Shoghi has been nominated by the Second Investor.
 The Third Investor initially nominated Zachary Arrick as a member of the Board, but Mr. Arrick resigned from the Board, effective as of February 21, 2023.
-The Third Investor is entitled to appoint a director fill the vacancy created by the resignation of Mr. Arrick, but as of the Record Date, such vacancy has not been filled.
+The Third Investor is entitled to appoint a director to fill the vacancy created by the resignation of Mr. Arrick, but as of May 22, 2024, such vacancy has not been filled.
+The Fourth Investor nominated John Paterson as a member of the Board, but Mr. Paterson resigned from the Board, effective as of March 9, 2024.
+The Fourth Investor is entitled to appoint a director to fill the vacancy created by the resignation of Mr. Paterson, but as of May 22, 2024, such vacancy has not been filled.